What to Do in Anchorage - Best Activities and Locations 2025

 7. Have a Bird’s Eye View at Anchorage Overlook

-While this spot is also in Chugach State Park, we think it deserves its own mention.
-The Anchorage Overlook is accessible from the same parking lot as several other trails, but the viewpoint is just a short walk from the parking lot.
-From the viewpoint, you can see the entire city of Anchorage and views of Denali, volcanoes, and more.
-In the opposite direction, you will see the summit of Flat Top, the most climbed peak in Alaska.
+Although this location is part of Chugach State Park, it definitely deserves special recognition.
+The Anchorage Overlook can be accessed from the same parking lot as several other trails, but it only requires a short walk to reach the viewpoint.
+From this vantage point, you can enjoy panoramic views of the entire city of Anchorage, as well as views of Denali, nearby volcanoes, and more.
+In the opposite direction, you’ll see the summit of Flat Top, which is the most climbed peak in Alaska.

 8. Travel Aboard the Alaska Railroad

-Anchorage is a great place to start any trip aboard the Alaska Railroad.
-From here, you can join several trips leading both north and south.
-During the summer months, the most popular train trips include the Coastal Classic (Anchorage to Seward), the Denali Star (Anchorage to Denali or Fairbanks), and the Glacier Discovery (Anchorage to Grandview).
+Anchorage is a great starting point for any trip aboard the Alaska Railroad.
+From here, you can choose from several journeys heading both north and south.
+During the summer months, the most popular train trips are the Coastal Classic (Anchorage to Seward), the Denali Star (Anchorage to Denali or Fairbanks), and the Glacier Discovery (Anchorage to Grandview).

 9. Go Shopping at Local Stores

-If you’re shopping for souvenirs, holiday gifts, or just looking for an indoor activity, Alaska has some great locally-owned shops that sell high-quality Alaskan-made art, gifts, and other products.
-Here are a few of our favorite shops that we frequent when looking for gifts:
+If you’re looking for souvenirs, holiday gifts, or simply an indoor activity, Alaska offers some fantastic locally-owned shops that feature high-quality Alaskan-made art, gifts, and other products.
+Here are a few of our favorite shops that we often visit when looking for gifts:

-Dos Manos - a small art gallery with artwork, clothing, crafts, and jewelry made by Alaskan designers and artists.
+Dos Manos - This small art gallery features artwork, clothing, crafts, and jewelry created by Alaskan designers and artists

-Tiny Gallery - located in downtown Anchorage- sells locally made art, jewelry, pottery, and other gifts.
+Tiny Gallery - Located in downtown Anchorage, Tiny Gallery offers a variety of locally made art, jewelry, pottery, and other unique gifts.

 Writer’s Block - Writer’s Block is one of our favorite places to visit on a day off.
-This small bookshop and cafe is a great place to meet with friends and browse through their book selections.
-The shop hosts many events, such as musical performances and poetry readings.
+This charming bookshop and café is an excellent spot to meet friends and explore a wide selection of books.
+The shop also hosts various events, including musical performances and poetry readings.

-Title Wave - a large new and used book store with an excellent Alaska section.
-Title Wave opened in 1991 and is where people can donate their books in exchange for store credit.
+Title Wave - Title Wave is a large bookstore that offers both new and used books, with an impressive selection focused on Alaskan themes.
+Opened in 1991, Title Wave allows customers to donate their books in exchange for store credit.

 10. Watch for Wildlife at Potter Marsh Bird Sanctuary

-The Potter Marsh Bird Sanctuary is located on the edge of Anchorage while driving south out of town on the Seward Highway.
-This area is part of the Anchorage Coastal Wildlife Refuge and is a great place to watch birds and other wildlife.
-A 1,550-foot wooden boardwalk runs from the parking area and through the marsh.
-It is even possible to see moose walking below the boardwalk!
-This is an excellent place for the whole family.
+The Potter Marsh Bird Sanctuary is situated on the outskirts of Anchorage along the Seward Highway, as you head south out of the city.
+It is part of the Anchorage Coastal Wildlife Refuge and offers an excellent opportunity to observe birds and other wildlife.
+A 1,550-foot wooden boardwalk stretches from the parking area and winds through the marsh.
+Visitors may even spot moose walking below the boardwalk!
+This sanctuary is an ideal destination for the entire family.

 Read more about fun things to do in Anchorage with kids.